| |

 differing on the definition of emptiness, the ultimate truth.

-Emptiness invokes two sides
+Emptiness has two sides

-: the philosophical & the yogic :
+: philosophical & yogic :

 -